 The following provides a practical example of the currency exposures resulting from an investment in a Base Currency Hedged Share Class.
 In the case of a EUR Base Currency Hedged Share Class of an emerging markets fund (which invests in assets denominated in emerging market currencies and operates with a USD Base Currency) where the return to be hedged is the return in USD, the Administrator (or other appointed parties) will, following a EUR subscription into the EUR Base Currency Hedged Share Class, convert EUR to USD whilst entering into a USD/EUR currency forward transaction with the aim of creating a Base Currency hedged currency exposure.
 This means an investor in this Base Currency Hedged Share Class will be exposed to the movement of the underlying portfolio currencies (emerging market currencies) relative to USD rather than being exposed to the underlying portfolio currencies (emerging market currencies) relative to EUR.
-There is no guarantee that the underlying portfolio currencies will appreciate against the Sub-Fund's Base Currency and depending upon currency movements, an investor's return may be less than if they had invested in a non-Base Currency Hedged Share Class denominated in the main currency that an investor uses on a day-to-day basis (the "Home Currency").
+There is no guarantee that the underlying portfolio currencies will appreciate against the Sub-Fund's Base Currency and depending upon currency movements, an investor's return may be less than if they had invested in a non-Base Currency Hedged Share Class denominated in the Home Currency.